Draw Your Own Seek and Find Puzzle (+ Book Recommendations)

 Draw Your Own Seek and Find Puzzle

-1. Think of a theme: food, faces, animals, buildings, monsters, flowers, cupcakes, or whatever strikes your fancy.
+1. Think of a theme: food, faces, animals, buildings, monsters, flowers, cupcakes, or whatever you like.

 Get a list of my favorite drawing books for kids.

-2. Fill up your paper with lots of drawings of objects in your theme.
-My daughter likes to use notecards because they are small and sturdy.
+2. Fill up your paper with lots of drawings of the objects in your theme.
+My daughter prefers notecards because they are small and sturdy.

-3. Make a list of what people should search and find.
+3. Make a list of what people should look for.
+Hearts?
+Mustaches?
 This can go on a separate paper.

-4. Give your seek and find drawing to a friend to solve.
+4. Give the seek and find drawing to a friend to solve.
 They can point to the pictures if you don’t want them to mark on your drawings.

 Recommended Seek and Find Books for Kids

-Get more ideas by reading search and find books like these.
+Get ALL the best search and find books here.